souriya777/spotify-mobile-svelte/README.md

 - refactor(button): use use:onTap
 - refactor(string-utils): found in code where can I use `isEmpty` from `string-utils`
 - refactor(fonts): group fonts together by size
+- perf: mylib or search view always do call api when "backed" (eg. when goDetail)
 - perf(list): spotify endpoint `/me/albums` is very slow...
 - perf(list): move liked track loading elsewhere ? (`MyLibView`)
 - perf(user-profile): picture in cache ?